ksyeung/CTF_Writeups/CyberDefenders_GoldenSpray.md

 https://cyberdefenders.org/blueteam-ctf-challenges/goldenspray/

+This is a Medium difficulty threat hunting lab, with an option to select the Splunk or Elastic SIEM.
+I elected to use Elastic.

 Scenario:
 >As a cybersecurity analyst at SecureTech Industries, you've been alerted to unusual login attempts and unauthorized access within the company's network.
 Initial indicators suggest a potential brute-force attack on user accounts.
 Your mission is to analyze the provided log data to trace the attack's progression, determine the scope of the breach, and attacker's TTPs.